SNMP Trapping

 SNMP Trap Flow (Active Monitoring)

 In an SNMP Trap setup, communication is device initiated.
 Meaning the network device sends an event message to Zabbix the moment something happens.
-This is called active monitoring because Zabbix doesn't need to query the device periodically.
+This is called active monitoring because Zabbix does not need to query the device periodically.

 Step-by-step flow: